 George H.W.
 Bush caused quite a stir when he attended the 25th annual Country Music Association awards in 1991.
 President Bush is the first and only president to attend the event.
 He even appeared at the end of the broadcast to deliver a touching speech praising country music.

 "Country music gives us a window on the real world," Bush said.
 "It's easy to see why America loves country music.
 Country music loves America."

 Read More: 10 of Reba McEntire's Best Acting Roles

 1. George W. Bush

-George W. Bush may be an even bigger country music fan than his father.
+President George W. Bush may be an even bigger country music fan than his father.
 In 2005, Bush shared what was on his presidential iPod and it was chock full of country music.

 The Texan president seems to prefer hardcore traditional country.
 Alan Jackson and George Jones appeared several times in his playlist.
 However, he's not afraid to get left-of-center when it comes to country music.
 Canadian alternative country-folk band Blackie and the Rodeo Kings also made an appearance on his list, as did the song "El Paso," by Austin, Texas alternative country band The Gourds.

-Last year, President Bush even got a personal serenade from George Strait on his 70th birthday.
+In 2017, President Bush even got a personal serenade from George Strait on his 70th birthday.